renderpci/dedalo/Readme.md

 - CentOS 6.5 (deprecated update as soon as possible), 6.6, 7.1
 - Red Hat Enterprise Linux 6.5 (deprecated update as soon as possible), 6.6, 7.1
 - Debian 8.7
-- MacOsX 10.8 (deprecated update as soon as possible), 10.9, 10.10+
+- MacOsX 10.9 (deprecated update as soon as possible), 10.10, 10.11+

 All other Linux will be compatible but we don't test it.

-Windows: is possible that Dédalo can run, but NO TESTED.
+Windows: is possible that Dédalo can run, but we NO TESTED.

 **USE**

 Dédalo version 4, is only certificated and proved into the webkit browsers (Chrome, Safari,...).
-Firefox situation: Is possible use Firefox, but not in production, this version of Dédalo(V4.7+) is compatible, but we need feedback from the users, please comment your experience.
+Firefox situation: This version of Dédalo(V4.8+) is full compatible, and can be used in production, but we need more feedback from the users, please comment your experience.

 Browser	|	Version |	certificated
 --------- | --------- | ---------
 Chrome	|	60+ | YES - recomended
 Chrome	|	50+ | Deprecated (Please update as soon as posible) Chrome	|	0 to 50 | NO
-Safari	|	9+ | YES
+Safari	|	9+ | YES;Safari has a conflict with the users section with the pw component and the browser autofill.
+USE IT WITH CARE.
-Safari	|	7 to 8 | Deprecated (Please update as soon as posible)
-Safari	|	0 to 6 | NO
+Safari	|	8 | Deprecated (Please update as soon as posible) Safari	|	0 to 7 | NO
-Firefox	|	49+ | The compatibility now is complete, but we need feedback to resolve issues in the diary work with Firefox (15-09-2017), please test it and comment it.
+Firefox	|	50+ | The compatibility now is complete, but we need feedback to resolve issues in the diary work with Firefox (28-03-2018), please test it and comment it.
 Firefox	|	40-49 | NO
 Firefox	|	0-40 | NO
 EDGE	| All 	| For us NO, we don't test it.
 But, is possible that Dédalo run fine in the last versions, because Microsoft say that EDGE is ECMA and HTML5 standards compatible.
 But we insist that we don't test it.